-Several prospective studies have on healthcare workers who have suffered occupational HIV exposure have been done.
-The data reveal that the risk of transmission from a single percutaneous needle stick or cut with a scalpel from an HIV infected individual is about 0.3% or 3 out of every 1000 healthcare workers.
-However, there are several other studies that indicate that the risk of HIV actuating after a needlestick injury is a lot higher, especially in individuals who have been exposed to a higher quantity of blood and struck with a large bore needle.
-Others who are at a higher risk is when they are exposed to patients with high viral titers or from those patients who have just seroconverted at the time of the needlestick injury.
+Several prospective studies on healthcare workers who have suffered occupational HIV exposure have been done.
+The data reveal that the risk of transmission from a single percutaneous needle stick or cut with a scalpel from an HIV-infected individual is about 0.3% or 3 out of every 1000 healthcare workers.
+However, there are several other studies that indicate that the risk of HIV actuating after a needlestick injury is a lot higher, especially in individuals who have been exposed to a higher quantity of blood and struck with a large-bore needle.
+Others who are at a higher risk are when they are exposed to patients with high viral titers or those patients who have just seroconverted at the time of the needlestick injury.

 The management of an individual who has acquired hepatitis B following a needlestick injury depends on the recipient’s vaccination status.
 Today, hepatitis B virus immunoglobulin is available but is not recommended until serological data are obtained.
 In individuals who have not been vaccinated, hepatitis B immunoglobulin can prevent a full-blown infection.
 If the person is already infected, the immunoglobulin has been shown to produce a much milder infection.
 For hepatitis B immunoglobulin to be effective, it needs to be administered within the first 24 hours after exposure.
 It is used in combination with active immunization.

 In Individuals who are not vaccinated and suffer a needlestick injury, the rapid protocol for hepatitis B vaccine is undertaken which involves intramuscular injections at times 0, 1, and 2 months followed by a booster shot at 12 months.Hepatitis C